Johnsonbros/ZEKEapp/replit.md

 **Framework**: Expo SDK 54 with React Native 0.81, using the new React 19 architecture with React Compiler enabled.

 **Navigation**: React Navigation v7 with a hybrid structure:
-- Root stack navigator containing main tabs and modal screens
+- Root stack navigator containing main tabs and modal screens (Chat, SMS Compose)
-- Bottom tab navigator with 7 tabs: Home, Calendar, Grocery, Tasks, Memories, Search, Settings
+- Bottom tab navigator with 7 tabs: Home, Contacts, Inbox, Calendar, Tasks, Memories, Settings
 - Center floating action button for Chat modal
 - Each tab wraps its own native stack navigator for nested navigation